-Tri-County Educational Center (TCEC) is an innovative high school for alternative students aged 14-21 and adults students aged 22+.
-We offer an accredited High School Diploma on your terms!
+Tri-County Educational Center (TCEC) is an innovative high school for alternative students ages 14 - 21 and adult students aged 22+.
+We offer a free, accredited High School Diploma from Ferndale Public Schools to all students in Wayne, Macomb & Oakland County.
+Graduate on your terms!
+Anytime.
 Anywhere.
-Anytime.

 Our Ferndale campus is conveniently located in Detroit's nearest northern suburb.
-Serving students in Oakland, Wayne and Macomb Counties, TCEC offers an alternative to traditional education, using online coursework and on-site teaching and mentoring to create an environment where teachers really care and students really learn.
+Serving students in Oakland, Wayne and Macomb Counties, TCEC offers an alternative to traditional education, with online, on-site and blended learning options.
+Offering our students online coursework and on-site teaching and mentoring, TCEC creates an environment where teachers really care and students really learn.

 Education to Meet